ieeesbkastoria/My-UoWM/MyUoWM-App/src/assets/data/guides/en/uowm_register.md

-# Login to the UoM Register page
+# Login to the UoWM Register page

 On the page [www.uom.gr/register](https://web.uowm.gr/register/) you will use the information: